gatsbyjs/gatsby/docs/blog/2019-01-29-themes-update-child-theming-and-component-shadowing/index.md

 (passing tokens into the theme config), the person proficient in HTML and CSS can shadow components from the core theme (using minimal React), and the Gatsby expert can craft custom data models for their specific use cases to compose with other models.
-Each link in the chain supports the next allowing us to develop a progressive disclosure of complexity for people with different skillsets.
+Each link in the chain supports the next, allowing us to reveal complexity for people with different skillsets when they need it and not before.

 ## Component Shadowing

 The other major change that has landed is the only breaking change to themes so far.
-Based on feedback from the early adopters who have been authoring themes, we've changed Component Shadowing so that it now applies to the entire src/ directory instead of just the src/components directory.
-This change was made because of two key points of feedback.
+Based on feedback from the early adopters who have been authoring themes, we've changed Component Shadowing so that it now applies to the entire `src/` directory instead of just the `src/components` directory.
+This change was made because of two key points of feedback:

 1. people had trouble remembering which folders got shadowed
 2. people who did remember, also wanted shadowing on templates and other, new